Build an app with SwiftUI

 Prerequisites

-- An account on Replicate: You'll use Replicate to run machine learning models.
+• A Replicate account: You'll use Replicate to run machine learning models.
 It's free to get started, and you get a bit of credit when you sign up.
 After that, you pay per second for your usage.
-See pricing for more details.
+See how billing works for more details.

 1. Create the app